Skip to main content

 Bachelor’s degree

-Scope: minimum 3 years that can be recognised as higher education.
+Scope: minimum 3 years that can be recognized as higher education.

 Must be a completed degree.